milessabin/shapeless/README.md

     lvi.isEmpty == true
 ```

+# Heterogenous lists

-* The mother of all Scala `HList`'s, which amongst other things,
+The mother of all Scala `HList`'s, which amongst other things,

-+ is covariant.
+* is covariant.

 ```scala
     trait Fruit